French people in Nebraska: Placenames

+Starting in the 1740s, there were French settlements in Eastern Nebraska along the Missouri River and elsewhere in the present-day state.
+According to History Nebraska, "[f]or a time their trading centers were Glenrock, Brock, Peru, and Brownville," as well as Julian.
+The same organization says, "Genuine French settlers came in the late 1850s, and for ten or fifteen years thereafter."

+Historical accounts portrayed homes across Nebraska were "the French language was used in the settlers’ homes, while English was spoken elsewhere," as well as an event in 1918, where "the French people of Nemaha County held a picnic and celebration."

 The town of Barada was named after Antoine Barada, whose father was the French fur trapper and interpreter Michel Barada.
 Early French Canadian trappers named the area south of Omaha Belle Vue because of the beauty of the view from the bluffs overlooking the Missouri River.
 Later, a fur trading post on that spot grew into the city of Bellevue.
 The town of Du Bois was named for the forest surrounding the area.
 Fremont was named for John C. Frémont, French-American pioneer and politician.
 Both Loup County and the Loup River were named after the Skidi Pawnee people, who called themselves the Wolf People.
 The town of Papillion was named from the French word papillon, which means "butterfly".
 The Platte County and Platte River were named for the French word for "flat," a translation of the Oto.
 Sarpy County was named after Peter Abadie Sarpy, a fur trader of French Creole origin, born in New Orleans, Louisiana.
 Early French maps noted an area called, "L'eau qui Pleure", the water that weeps, which today is the town of Weeping Water.